gsi-ee/go4/Go4ExampleUserSource/Readme.txt

 Description:

 The only analysis step gets the input not as usual from Mbs (MbsEvent structure and eventsources), but defines the input from a text file with a user format.
-Therefore, the classes TYYYRawEvent, TYYYEventSource are defined.
-Note that the TYYYUnpackFact implements in addition the CreateEventSource() and CreateInputEvent() methods.
+Therefore, the classes TYYYRawEvent and TYYYEventSource are defined.
-The TGo4UserSourceParameter tells the factory to initialize the TYYYEventSource; the user source name, optional portnumber and argument string can be set from GUI or batch analysis here.
-However, it would still be possible to use standard event sources like TGo4FileSource for the TYYYRawEvent.

 This example reads a simple ascii file with columns of numbers separated by blank spaces.
 These are filled in the order of